faze-geek/TinDog---Frontend-App/README.md

 ## Bulit Using

-- [HTML](https://html.com/): For Skeleton of Website
+- [HTML](https://html.com/): For skeleton of Website
 - [CSS](https://www.w3.org/Style/CSS/Overview.en.html): For custom styling
-- [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/):Framework used for Styling
+- [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/): Framework used for Styling
 - [JavaScript](https://www.javascript.com/): For functionalities

 # How to Run:

-- Simply Download the whole repository as ZIP.
+- Download the repository.
 - Extract the ZIP and open the index.html in your browser.